Towards Unsupervised Domain Adaptation via Domain-Transformer: Introduction

-Generally, with the labeled source samples, UDA-oriented methods attempt to learn flexible feature representations that can generalize well to the unlabeled target domain.
-As shown in Figure~\ref{fig:UDA_OT}, UDA methods can tackle the generalization problem by exploiting the distribution approximation or point set matching manners.
-The most common setting of UDA is that the feature spaces between source and target domains are the same but the marginal distributions are different, i.e., $P_X^s\neq P_X^t$.
-The rigorous transfer theory \cite{ben2010theory} shows that the classifier's target error is mainly bounded by its source error plus the divergence between the two domains.
-Under the guidance of this theory, a major line of methods are designed to learn domain-invariant features by simultaneously minimizing the source error and some statistical discrepancies between domain distributions, \textit{e.g.}, Maximum Mean Discrepancy (MMD) \cite{pan2010domain,long2019transferable}, statistic moment matching \cite{sun2016return}, manifold alignment \cite{gong2012geodesic,luo2020unsupervised} and adversarial domain adaptation \cite{ganin2016domain,tzeng2017adversarial,ren2019domain}.
-Additionally, another fruitful line is based on Optimal Transportation (OT) \cite{zhang2019optimal,Damodaran_2018_ECCV,li2020enhanced}, which matches the marginal distributions by mapping samples from the source domain to the target domain with an optimal transportation plan $\bm{\gamma}$.
-With the marginal distribution constrains on $\bm{\gamma}$, OT-based methods learn transferable features by achieving a pair-wise matching between samples across domains.
+Generally, with the labeled source samples, UDA methods attempt to learn flexible feature representations that can generalize well to the unlabeled target domain.
+The UDA problem commonly assumes that the feature spaces of the source and target domains are the same but the marginal distributions are different, i.e., $P_X^s\neq P_X^t$.
+The rigorous transfer theory~\citep{ben2010theory} shows that the classifier's target error is mainly bounded by its source error plus the divergence between domains.
+Under the guidance of this theory, a major line of methods attempt to learn domain-invariant features by simultaneously minimizing the source error and statistical distribution discrepancy between domains, e.g., Maximum Mean Discrepancy (MMD)~\citep{pan2010domain,long2019transferable}, statistic moment matching~\citep{sun2016return}, manifold alignment~\citep{gong2012geodesic} and adversarial adaptation~\citep{ganin2016domain,ren2019domain}.
+Another fruitful line is based on Optimal Transport (OT) \citep{zhang2019optimal,li2020enhanced}, which matches the marginal distributions under a geometric analysis framework.
+With the marginal distribution constrains on the transport plan $\bm{\gamma}$, OT-based methods learn transferable features via a pair-wise matching between samples across domains.